FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-dotnet.md

 }
 ```

 `OnGet` is the important method.
-Here you sign out using a method of the authentication library, delete the JWT cookie and send the user to the FusionAuth OAuth logout endpoint.
+Here you sign out using a method of the authentication library, delete the JWT cookie, and send the user to the FusionAuth OAuth logout endpoint.

 Now add `Logout.cshtml`.
 No content is necessary.
 Just declare the page and model.